Tyrn/wei/the-insider-en.typ

 room.
 His  vision became  obscured by a  red wavering  veil  that seemed  to separate this place from the otherworld and it could  fall apart any moment.
 Noises and voices were buzzing in his ears as if a TV set had fifty channels on simultaneously...
-Ashinik was quite familiar with this state - it used to precede an event that his  brothers in sect  called an "appearance  of gods" and Earthmen called a fit.
+Ashinik was quite familiar with this state---it used to precede an event that his  brothers in sect  called an "appearance  of gods" and Earthmen called a fit.